nsidc/granule-metgen/README.md

    in an .ini file to facilitate "nearly" compliant netCDF files to be run with MetGenC without premet/spatial files.
 Below, under Running MetGenC: Its Commands In-depth in the Init section, see: [Optional Configuration Elements](#optional-configuration-elements)

- P = Premet file attributes that may be specified in a premet file; when used, a `premet_dir`path must be defined in the .ini file.
+ P = Premet file attributes that can be specified in a premet file; when used, `premet_dir` must be included in the .ini file.

  1 = Used by MetGenC to populate the time begin and end UMM-G values, eliminating the need for input premet files.
 If not included in the netCDF global attributes, OC .ini